Openhippo06/Arch-Linux-Install/README.md

 # Arch-Linux-Install By: William Reinhart
 This is meant to showcase my successful attempt at installing arch linux with notes on the failures at the end

-#Overview: this first part if the successful code that led to the completion, i will document all the code that I used in the order that I used it.
+#Overview: this first part if the successful code that led to the completion, I will document all the code that I used in the order that I used it.

 1.
 # System Setup